⚡ GST Accounting • Step-by-Step

 GST Journal Entries

-On 1st May 2024, ABC Pvt.
-Ltd. sold goods to XYZ Pvt.
-Ltd. with the following details:
+ABC Pvt.
+Ltd. sold goods with these details:

 ₹ 6,000